michaelrhodes/piece-verification/readme.md

 # piece-verification
-piece-verification is a through stream that verifies that a give piece of data matches a set of sha1 pieces.
-If the pieces don’t exactly match the input, an error will be emitted.
+piece-verification is a through stream that verifies data against a set of SHA1 pieces.
+If the pieces don’t exactly match, an error will be emitted.

 [![Build status](https://travis-ci.org/michaelrhodes/piece-verification.png?branch=master)](https://travis-ci.org/michaelrhodes/piece-verification)